TastyDucks/spectacles-2-unitree-server/README.md

 ### Spectacles-space and Unitree-space Transformations

-Recorded with [version 0.10.0 of the Spectacles Interaction Kit][SIK-0.10.0]
+Recorded with [version 0.10.0 of the Spectacles Interaction Kit][SIK-0.10.0].

-The **spectacles world basis** is centered on the user's head's initial starting position and uses a right-handed coordinate system.
+The **Spectacles world basis** is centered on the user's head's initial starting position and uses a right-handed coordinate system.
 X is right, Y is up, and Z back.
 Translation is measured in centimeters.

 Reference pose: hold left and right hands in front of the face, palms facing toward the face, and thumbs pointing outward.